-As an employee, even though you shouldn’t, you’re inclined to agree with your boss.
-"Yes sir”, you automatically respond even to their berating of your abilities.
-But this is dead wrong.
+As an employee, you're inclined to agree with your boss.
+"Yes, OK", "Yes, I agree", you automatically respond even to their berating of your abilities.
 Don't blame yourself automatically because your boss thinks you're not doing a good enough job.
-You'll slow yourself down, knock your confidence and give your unfair boss another excuse to blast your ear off.
+You'll slow yourself down and knock your confidence.

 2. Emotionally detach

-Your boss is just a coworker higher up the ladder, not a parent figure.
-Maybe they gave you your first big break but that doesn't mean you owe them your unfaltering loyalty.
+Your boss is just a coworker higher up the ladder, not a parental figure.
+Maybe they gave you your first big break, but that doesn't mean you owe them your unfaltering loyalty.
 Learn to emotionally uncouple yourself from this person and their words won't carry the same weight.

 Sometimes it's hard to tell if your boss is picking on you or you've just made a lot of mistakes.
 The way to test is by covering your tracks and working as hard as you can.
-If you improve your work and you're still being harassed by your boss, it's time to take action against them.
+If you improve your work and you're still being harassed by your boss, it's time to take action.

-If you genuinely believe you're being treated unfairly, it's time to speak to someone.
+If you genuinely believe you're being treated unfairly by your boss, it's time to speak to someone.
 Every company will have a system to deal with employee misconduct.
-Your cruel boss would probably never consider you going to try and put a stop to his or her arrogance but let’s just reiterate, you don’t owe them a thing when it comes to your workplace comfort.

 If none of these tips work, all you can do is keep your head up.
 Show your boss that you're stronger than his or her personal hang-ups and that you're there to do your job.
 You don't deserve to be treated unfairly and a positive attitude will ensure that you won't.